-Writing and teaching in her own name and as The Lovable Poet, Barbara teaches poetry, narrative composition, and other kinds of writing.
-Schools that contract for her services select their preferred genre and grade level for Barbara’s teaching.
+Writing and teaching in her own name and formerly as The Lovable Poet, Barbara teaches poetry, narrative composition, and other kinds of writing.
+Schools that have contracted for her services have selected their preferred genre and grade level for Barbara’s teaching.

 Barbara has brought poetry day programs, Poetry Odyssey and Story Odyssey writer residencies to elementary, middle and high schools in the Triangle region of North Carolina, US, since 2000.

-As of winter, 2024, Barbara has taught over 17,000 students and provided teaching resources to more than 700 teachers and media center directors, working as an independent guest teacher and with The United Arts Council of Raleigh, NC/Wake County’s Artists in the Schools Program.
+As of autumn, 2025, Barbara has taught over 17,000 students and provided teaching resources to more than 700 teachers and media center directors, working as an independent guest teacher and with The United Arts Council of Raleigh, NC/Wake County’s Artists in the Schools Program.

 “Thanks so much for all of your wonderful work with our second graders!
 Both the children and the teachers learned so much…”- Virginia Cardenas, Principal, Conn Global Communications Magnet ES, Raleigh, NC